Trump’s budget boosts HIV funding at home, slashes global outlays

-The Trump administration on Monday unveiled its 2020 budget proposal which contains a $291 request to fund the President’s “Ending the HIV Epidemic” plan.
+The Trump administration Monday unveiled its 2020 budget proposal, which contains a $291 million request to fund the president’s “Ending the HIV Epidemic” plan.

-The new funds are for what the budget calls an “ambitious, yet necessary effort” and would largely go to the Centers for Disease Control and Prevention (CDC), the Ryan White HIV/AIDS program and the Indian Health Service.
+The new funds are for what the budget calls an “ambitious, yet necessary effort” and would largely go to the Centers for Disease Control and Prevention, the Ryan White HIV/AIDS program and the Indian Health Service.

 “For the first time in modern history, America has the ability to end the epidemic, with the availability of biomedical interventions such as antiretroviral therapy and pre-exposure prophylaxis (PrEP),” the budget states.